 The first twenty went well, and then forty went pretty well.
 There was a slight pitch in the green top of the court, so that was a bit distracting.
 By 42 I was starting to struggle a bit, made it to 45, and pushed out another 5.
 At that point, after 50, my arms definitely wanted to give, my body too, but Eli was egging me on and I was able to push out two more to 52…I really wanted to make 53, went down, and was pushing my hardest to get back up…but totally failed halfway up.

 So, at the end of the day, I did 52.5, at the age of 56, and this is the reason for this post today.
 And Eli has started on the Hashi Mashi Path, accepting the idea of it being a journey and going one step at a time, one day at a time.

 We, therefore, present to you Eli after the 30-day pushup challenge.
 Please show him your support for him to get lean, get strong, get defined, get ripped, and certainly, that is possible for him, and doing that by eating real food, doing real strength exercises, which will result in a new you, a new Eli.

 Here are the main points that Eli is going to follow:

 1. Eliminate all junk food, you all know what that is, it comes in bright colorful packages, did not grow in the ground or on a tree, has been processed beyond recognition into some unknown substance, like, cheese doodles, chips, pretzels, baby ruth, Doritos, ice cream, cookies, sodas.
-Even eliminate processed grains like whole wheat bread, whole wheat pasta, any bread or pasta.
-If you must have something like bread, I suggest to not have more than 2 slices in the morning, or have a cup of oatmeal (which is a better choice because of it’s lower glycemic index) or a cup of rice/pasta.
+Even eliminate processed grains like whole-wheat bread, whole-wheat pasta, any bread or pasta.
+If you must have something like bread, I suggest not have more than 2 slices in the morning or have a cup of oatmeal (which is a better choice because of its lower glycemic index) or a cup of rice/pasta.